-The operating results for the quarter ended January 29, 2012 are not necessarily indicative of the results that may be expected for the year ending October 28, 2012, or fiscal year 2012, or for any other future period.
+The operating results for the fiscal quarter ended April 29, 2012 are not necessarily indicative of the results that may be expected for the year ending October 28, 2012, or fiscal year 2012, or for any other future period.
 The balance sheet data as of October 30, 2011 presented is derived from the audited financial statements as of that date.